KubeDeckio/KubeDeck/pages/projects.md

   enabled: true
   align: left
   image: false
-  heading: "Powerful Kubernetes Tools"
+  heading: "Making Kubernetes Easier"
-  sub_heading: "KubeDeck offers tools designed to make Kubernetes management easier, more efficient, and reliable.
-Whether it’s cleaning up old resources or managing snapshots, we have the tools to keep your clusters optimized."
+  sub_heading: "At KubeDeck, our goal is to take the complexity out of Kubernetes management.
+Whether you’re cleaning up your messy KubeConfig file with KubeTidy or looking forward to snapshot management with KubeSnapIt, we’ve got the tools to help you keep things organized and running smoothly."
   features:
     enabled: false
-    list:
-      - text: "All tools are open source and available on GitHub"
-        fa_icon: "fab fa-github"
   buttons:
     enabled: true
     list: